lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-state-management-sebas6292/README.md

       - a boolean indicating if the app is loading
       - a string indicating a possible error message

-  * [ ] Add in the arguments needed to complete a standard reducer function.
+  * [/ ] Add in the arguments needed to complete a standard reducer function.
-  * [ ] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [ X] Add in a reducer case to accommodate the start of a smurf fetch.
-  * [ ] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [X ] Add in a reducer case to accommodate the successful smurf api fetch.
-  * [ ] Add in a reducer cases to accommodate the failed smurf api fetch.
+  * [ /] Add in a reducer cases to accommodate the failed smurf api fetch.
-  * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
+  * [ X] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
-  * [ ] Add in a reducer case that adds in a value to the error message.
+  * [ /] Add in a reducer case that adds in a value to the error message.

 #### index.js
   Connect your application to reducer through redux with the thunk and logger middleware packages attached.